Our Commitment To Black Lives MatterWords by Jennifer Stein

 The very first issue of our magazine featured a bi-racial bride on the cover, as well as 35% of our covers since that day.
 We’ve sought out Black brides in several internal photo shoots because we recognized, years ago, that there is not enough representation.
-But over the eye-opening past few weeks and reflecting on what is systemically happening to Black people and People of Color across this country, we had a major epiphany.
+But over the eye-opening past and reflecting on what is systemically happening to Black people and People of Color across this country, we had a major epiphany.
 Through this time of silence and listening we’ve checked our hearts, prayed diligently and have realized our massive mistake.
 Black, Indigenous and People of Color shouldn’t be relegated to percentages or a box to be checked.
 Our magazine isn’t a census.
 We genuinely have always wanted our readers and vendor partners to look at our content, no matter where it is, online or in print, and see THEMSELVES reflected in it.
-And we’ve been going about it the wrong way.
-For that, we sincerely apologize.
-From real weddings in our print pages and photo shoots to our Instagram feed and social content, we need to do better.
-To be better.
-To step up our efforts and not just “take what wedding and photo shoot submissions are sent to us,” but actively seek out couples who are as diverse as the country and world we live in.
+From real weddings in our print pages and photo shoots to our Instagram feed and social content, we commit to showing the lives of ALL people.
+We are working to actively seek out couples who are as diverse as the country and world we live in.

 Our Action Items:

 - We commit to SEEK OUT more destination wedding couples who are BIPOC to showcase their events instead of just selecting what is sent to us both in print and online.

 - We will REQUIRE that external photo shoots showcase BIPOC models and vendors.

 - We vow to REACH OUT to BIPOC small business owners to showcase their work online and in print and to feature them and their expertise.

 - We will continue WRITING POLITICIANS and elected officials to affect change at our state, local and federal levels.